ClarytyLLC/docs/src/docs/tutorials/pages/install-aiware-on-local-environment.md

 ![screenshot 14](https://user-images.githubusercontent.com/65766301/122612431-bd0ca780-d0a0-11eb-9157-53a2ae3c88d2.PNG)

-5.If the download is still in progress ,let it complete ,the process can take up to 30 minutes or less depending upon your speed of internet connection.Once it is completed you will see the following status(see the below screenshot) and all the aiWARE containers will be ready to launch.
+5. If the download is still in progress ,let it complete ,the process can take up to 30 minutes or less depending upon your speed of internet connection.Once it is completed you will see the following status(see the below screenshot) and all the aiWARE containers will be ready to launch.

 ![screenshot 15](https://user-images.githubusercontent.com/65766301/122612467-cc8bf080-d0a0-11eb-9e58-795a33be6df3.PNG)